vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0371
 The gains of labour, and loss due to languor,
 Are both outcomes of fate.
-NV, KV
+(N.V.K.
+Ashraf), KV

 0372
 Adverse fate befools, and when time serves
 A harmless fate expands knowledge. *
-PS, SS
+(P.S.
+Sundaram), (Satguru  Subramuniyaswami)

 0373
 A man may have studied many subtle works,
 But what survives is his innate wisdom.
-PS
+(P.S.
+Sundaram)

 0374
 The world ordains two different ways:
-Acquiring wealth is one, attaining wisdom another. * SS
+Acquiring wealth is one, attaining wisdom another. * (Satguru  Subramuniyaswami)

 0375
 In business dealings, fate can turn
 All good things bad and even bad good.
-NV
+(N.V.K.
+Ashraf)

 0376
 What is not naturally ours cannot be got,
 Nor what is natural, ejected. *
-PS
+(P.S.
+Sundaram)
 Yes
 0377
 Except as disposed by the Disposer,
 Even millions amassed may not be enjoyed. *
-PS
+(P.S.
+Sundaram)
 Yes
 0378
 That the destitute have not renounced
-Is because fate has not relieved them of their share. * PS, NV
+Is because fate has not relieved them of their share. * (P.S.
+Sundaram), (N.V.K.
+Ashraf)

 0379
 Why do those who take good luck in their stride, Struggle when encountered with bad?
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 0380
 What is there mightier than fate?
 For it overtakes us In spite of our plans to overcome it. *
-SS, NV
+(Satguru  Subramuniyaswami), (N.V.K.
+Ashraf)

 Notes:
 376. Compare with 609 under Avoiding Sloth.
-"Inherent flaws that are natural can be overcome by getting rid of indolence" – NV
+"Inherent flaws that are natural can be overcome by getting rid of indolence" – (N.V.K.
+Ashraf)
 377. The word "வகுத்தான்" [Disposer] here is invariably taken to mean God.
 Most translators have obviously followed Parimelalagar's interpretation of the word "வகுத்தான்" as "தெய்வம்".
 Chakravarti [1953] translates the word as "destiny".
 Relevant here is the translation of a similar passage from Naladiyar – a Jaina classic beyond doubt.
 "Though fortune forsake him and fate frown on him......"
 Translator S. Anavaratavinayakam Pillai here has chosen to render the word "தெய்வம்" as "fate".
-378. Valluvar says in couplet 1050: “The poverty stricken has a chance to renounce, lest he hang around for salt and gruel”. * (KK).
+378. Valluvar says in couplet 1050: “The poverty stricken has a chance to renounce, lest he hang around for salt and gruel”. * ((K. Kannan)).
 Here in couplet 378 he cites fate as the reason why the destitute have not renounced in spite of their poverty.
-380. The same Valluvar says under “Manliness” in couplet 620: “Those who never get tired of striving undauntedly shall leave even Fate behind”.
-(SB, PS)
+380. The same Valluvar says under “Manliness” in couplet 620: “Those who never get tired of striving undauntedly shall leave even Fate behind”. (( Shuddhananda Bharatiar), (P.S.
+Sundaram))

 References:
 Chakravarti, A. 1953.
 Tirukkural.
 Deccan Press, Vepery, Madras.
 Pp 1-22